decentraland/adr/content/ADR-201-lambdas-wearables-API-analysis.md

 - Research if the functionality of searching wearables by `textSearch` is used in some other service and implement `POST /wearables/search { body: { textSearch: string }}`

-### Potential Solution 2: Explorer directly hits the Content-Server
+### Potential Solution 2: Explorer directly hits the Content Server

 Are these functionalities worthy enough to have a handrail between the Explorer and Content Server through Lambdas?
 - For the use case 1, request all the ids to the Content Server and use them as-is.